OA and Environmental Impact Assessment

 This Circular provides guidance on using Ocean Accounts to support environmental impact assessment (EIA) and strategic environmental assessment (SEA) processes in marine and coastal contexts.
 Environmental impact assessment is a procedural requirement in most jurisdictions for proposed developments that may significantly affect the environment, while strategic environmental assessment applies these principles at the level of policies, plans, and programmes.
 Effective EIA requires baseline data on environmental conditions, methods for predicting and evaluating potential impacts, and frameworks for assessing cumulative effects over time.
 Ocean Accounts, grounded in the System of Environmental-Economic Accounting (SEEA), provide structured information systems that directly support these assessment requirements.

-Decision use cases supported by this integration include: EIA baseline establishment from condition accounts (Section 3.1), cumulative impact assessment using time series of extent and residual flow accounts (Section 3.2), compensatory mitigation calculation using ecosystem service valuation (Section 3.3), and damage cost estimation for ecosystem degradation (Section 3.5).
+Decision use cases supported by this integration include: EIA baseline establishment from condition accounts (Section 3.1), cumulative impact assessment using time series of extent and residual flow accounts (Section 3.2), ecosystem service valuation for impact quantification (Section 3.3), damage cost estimation for ecosystem degradation (Section 3.5), and compensatory mitigation and offset calculation (Section 3.7).
 These applications connect Ocean Accounts to the EIA screening, scoping, impact prediction, mitigation design, and post-approval monitoring phases that structure the assessment workflow (Section 3.6).

 Downward connections to account types enable these applications.
-Ecosystem condition accounts (TG-3.5 Ecosystem Condition Accounts) provide quantitative baselines characterizing ecosystem state relative to reference conditions.
-Asset accounts (TG-3.1 Asset Accounts) record opening and closing stocks of ecosystem assets and natural resources, enabling impact valuation and offset calculations.
+Ecosystem condition accounts (compiled within TG-3.1 Asset Accounts, Section 3.4.2) provide quantitative baselines characterizing ecosystem state relative to reference conditions.
+Asset accounts more broadly record opening and closing stocks of ecosystem assets and natural resources, enabling impact valuation and offset calculations.
 Ecosystem service accounts (TG-3.4 Ecosystem Services Accounts) quantify the flows of provisioning, regulating, and cultural services that may be affected by proposed developments, supporting assessment of significance and mitigation priorities.
 Physical supply and use tables (PSUTs) from SEEA Central Framework record residual flows such as nutrient discharges, pollutant emissions, and sediment inputs, enabling pollution impact assessment and cumulative pressure analysis (Section 3.4).
-Together, these account types provide the data infrastructure that makes account-based EIA operationally feasible.

-The ecosystem condition and services account structures referenced throughout this Circular are detailed in TG-3.5 Ecosystem Condition Accounts and TG-3.4 Ecosystem Services Accounts, while appropriate use of monetary values in decision contexts is addressed in TG-1.9 Safe Usage of Monetary Valuation.
+The ecosystem condition and services account structures referenced throughout this Circular are detailed in TG-3.1 Asset Accounts (Section 3.4.2 on condition accounts) and TG-3.4 Ecosystem Services Accounts, while appropriate use of monetary values in decision contexts is addressed in TG-1.9 Safe Usage of Monetary Valuation.
 The integration of accounts with impact assessment also supports marine hazard and risk assessment processes described in TG-2.9 OA and Ocean Risk Assessment and offshore energy assessment contexts addressed in TG-6.9 Offshore Energy.

 2. Requirements